kjb957/aws_terraform/README.md

 ### Notes
 * Terraform files are harcoded and would benefit from refactoring to be reusable.
 * Database is a single instance
 * Hardware app is a single instance but could also in practice be part of a Auto Scaling Group and be fronted with an internal LB.
-This was omitted for this exercise.
+This was omitted for this exercise since it would be the same setup as for Portal.
 * The portal app once fronted by a LB could be hosted in a private network.
+* Scaling Policy bug for setting ALBRequestCountPerTarget.
+* Use Elasticache for solving slow hardware response time.
+* A /test/ route was added to the portal app for manual testing and also as a keep alive health check for the LB.
+* A similar route can be added to the hardware app that will send a response for a keep alive health check if fronted by an LB.

 ### Software Installation
 * Each ec2 instance installs and runs software as part of a user data script.
 These are the provision_\*.sh scripts.
 The repo containing the app code is pulled from GitHub.